MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/overseas-client-adaptation.md

 Before starting this tutorial, make sure you have:

 1. Installed and properly configured the required software.
 There should be information in the `readme.md` of the ZH-CN client or the corresponding client to ensure that the supported features work properly.
-2. Read `3.4-TASK_SCHEMA.md` and have a basic understanding of the meaning and usage of each field.
+2. Read  [Task Schema](../protocol/task-schema.md) and have a basic understanding of the meaning and usage of each field.
 You should also understand the meaning and usage of `@` and `#` in the code.
 3. Understand that the `task.json` file and template image of the ZH-CN client will be used as alternatives when they are unmentioned or missing for the overseas client.
 The content in the `task.json` for the overseas client should be rewritten according to the fields of the ZH-CN task.
 4. Have some English ability, be able to read English logs, and be able to find missing pictures and other information through the logs.
 5. Understand that it is recommended to perform the modification individually according to the task chain.
 For example, to modify the Award task, you should modify the `template image`, `text`, and `roi` step by step in accordance with the order in its `next` field.
 This will ensure that every task is working normally after modification and errors can be easily spotted.
 Additionally, this can prevent confusion and forgetting which task the software is stuck on when too much content is modified at once.